kushberrycream/wilsons_express_v1/README.md

 ## Features

 ### Existing Features
+- [x] My site uses the bootstrap framework for the grid system and to help with the responsive mobile-first desgin with preset classes etc.
+- [x] The home page has minimal text, but incorporates a quote form which a user can fill in to obtain quotes, this is also accesable from the navbar.
+- [x] An Authentification system is in place to let users create online accounts.
+- [x] A Form is available to request accounts.
+- [x] A plain contact form which
+- [x] History is split into smaller cards to allow more data to be viewed on the screen but still allow for responiveness.
+- [x] The Launches page has functioning prev and next buttons allowing for the user to select through a set of data and not create a long page thats difficult to read.
+- [x] I have given the user information on the company, their API and also myself.
+I have also given the user links to the company and myself incase the user wishes to research more or contact myself.
+- [x] A Contact form has been supplied to also allow the user to quickly contact me about any bugs or suggestions.

 ### Features Left to Implement
 - [ ] I want to provide a online shop which provides users with packaging equipment.
 - [ ] In the future I wish to have the majority of the website to be automatic using the various APC Overnight API's.
 As once a user has booked a delivery or collection then someone has to manually book this onto the booking portal.
+- [ ] I plan to update the profile page so that it has a little more information and the user can view previous bookings and create new bookings from these.
+I may even provide a credit system so users can have more discounts and incetives if they purchase in advanced.
+-[ ] My boss wishes to have a page or area of the site in which advertisements can be placed with offers or products from current customers.
+Details would need to be worked out between participating customers and the us before this is possible.

 <p align="right">
   <a href="#contents">Back to Contents :arrow_heading_up:</a>